 Student Spotlight: Azeam Anjum

+After College of DuPage offered him a scholarship, Anjum researched the school and decided to apply.
 He's never doubted the decision.
-In 2010, Anjum was one of two science students from College of DuPage to become the first from the school to participate in summer internships at Fermilab.
+For example, in 2010, Anjum was one of two science students from College of DuPage to land summer internships at Fermilab.
 Anjum participated in a project with a re-accelerator that involved inductive output tubes, or IOTs, which TV stations once used to broadcast analog signals.

 “I worked with technicians, engineers and physicists who were designing cooling systems for the IOTs in a test facility,” Anjum said.
 “I learned so much from the people I worked with – Maurice Ball on this project, Kevin Duel on the second project, and my supervisor Frankie Kelly.”

 In addition to gaining an internship at Fermilab, Anjum was the rare student who also landed an internship at Argonne National Laboratory.
 After his internship ended, he worked at Argonne an additional two years as a co-operative technical research assistant and then as a research assistant.

 Anjum earned his associate’s degree from COD and transferred to the University of Illinois at Chicago, where he was awarded the UIC Steven M. Pasquerelli Academic Merit Scholarship and the INPO National Academy of Nuclear Training Merit Scholarship, which was based on his performance as an engineering intern at the Exelon Nuclear Power Plant.
 During his last two semesters, he worked at the UIC Computational Multiphase Transport Laboratory, where he researched CFD (Computational Fluid Dynamics).